Eco-Compute/eco-compute.io/content/english/grants.md

 For inquiries, please contact us at info@eco-compute.io.

-Remember, the application window closes on Feb 15th 2024, 23:59 UTC!
+Remember, the application window closes on March 25th 2024, 23:59 UTC!